walter-grace/micro_dose/content/blog/Bitcoin/index.md

 against reversal and introducing new Bitcoins to the system.
 9. #### Explain Bitcoin to a 5th grader.
 Bitcoin is a digital currency.
 It's like normal money, that you can use to buy things and stuff, but only online.
-It doesn't exist in the real world.
-It only exists online.
-You can't hold it in your hands.
-It's like if you had a piece of gold, but it's digital.
-You can use it to buy things online.
+It's like if you had a piece of gold, but instead it's digital hash.
+The hash can hold the Bitcoin for you, and can be only accessed through your private key.

+###### disclaimer* this is the very surface understanding I have of Bitcoin